 5. Muscle preservation for athletes

-As an athlete it is favourable to optimize your training and reach your goals as efficiently as possible.
-Studies have shown that when comparing low-intensity, long-duration cardio of 60 minutes with 4-10 sets of 10-30-second all-out sprints it was found that long duration cardio decreased muscle size.
+As an athlete, the goal is always to optimise your training and reach your goals as efficiently as possible.
+Studies have shown that when comparing low-intensity, long-duration cardio of 60 minutes with 4-10 sets of 10-30-second all-out sprints it was found that long-duration cardio decreased muscle size.
 In this case, research says that high-intensity activity such as sprinting leads to greater fat loss over muscle loss than low-intensity training.

 Conclusively, adding cardio either through a few higher-intensity sessions and/or LISS each week can burn off 900-1,500 calories, which allows you to eat an extra 130 to 200 calories per day or essentially accelerate fat loss without adding more food.
-As well as this cardio assists with bettering your health and increasing your fitness levels which in turn can increase the performance of day to day tasks and weight session through a greater work capacity and less rests.
+As well as this, cardio assists with bettering your health and increasing your fitness levels, which in turn can increase the performance of day to day tasks and weight sessions through a greater work capacity and less rest.

 There's no single best type of cardio for everyone.
-Low, moderate and high intensity exercise can ALL help you burn fat.
+Low, moderate and high-intensity exercise can ALL help you burn fat.
 When intensity is low, it simply takes much more time and volume to get the same results.
-Be mindful of frequency, duration and mode and choose carefully as if you’re overdoing your cardio regime falling way below the optimal deficit you could also compromise strength and muscle gains and just be losing muscle and water weight on the scale.
+Be mindful of frequency, duration and mode and choose your cardio regime carefully.
+If you fall below the optimal deficit you could also compromise strength and muscle gains and just be losing muscle and water weight on the scale.
 Be smart with your cardio.